 A manuscript submitted to the journal must be original where it has not been published previously, and it is not under consideration for publication elsewhere, that its publication is approved by all authors.

 If the manuscript is accepted, it can not be published elsewhere in the same form, in any other language, including electronically without the written consent of the journal publisher.
-Originality of the manuscript can be checked by the Crossref Similarity Check or Turnitin.
+The originality of the manuscript can be checked by the Crossref Similarity Check or Turnitin.

 Thus the author should include a statement of declaration that the manuscript is free of plagiarism in the cover letter to the author.